Shuunen/snippets/manuals/before-format-backup-checklist.md

 ## Windows only

+- [ ] if re-installing windows and need to keep a partition alive like `D:/`, don't forget to disable BitLocker before format
 - [ ] `%AppData%\FileZilla\sitemanager.xml`
 - [ ] `%AppData%\mRemoteNG\confCons.xml`
 - [ ] copy useful installed apps to a `_previously-installed-apps` folder